 I kid you not, this kid is growing up FASTER than I can deal.

 He is currently getting comfortable with identifying colours and really loves to explore the world through them.
 He wants to watch colour related everything on YouTube, preferably in Spanish, Mandarin or Italian.
-Combined with his other obsession which happens to be trains, cars and planes, we are pretty much restricted to what can be played on TV these days.
+When he gets bored, he focuses on his other obsession – trains, cars and planes.
+We dont get to play anything else on TV these days.
 As always, he loves music and dancing any chance he gets.

 His ever-growing vocabulary includes strawbelililly, chocolate, ice cream and chicken (boy’s a food in the making).
 He addresses us as ‘Guys!’, calls me by my name (Samira), gives us orders: sit down, come, lets go, give TV, ball dao, khabo.
 When he changes clothes, he goes to the mirror and says, Nice!
 His overdramatic expressions include, ‘Allah!’ (picked up from us), ‘Oh no’ and ‘oh dear’ (picked up from daycare).